by Nebula Haze

 - Potency: I was surprised and delighted that the two Dinafem strains seemed to hold their own against photoperiod strains when it comes to pure strength and potency.

 Some Strains Have Lower Potency: I think growers need to be aware that some auto-flowering strains may not be as hard-hitting as many of the photoperiod strains.
-For example the Blue Mazar produced really great effects; it’s great for relaxation while allowing me to still be functional, but I’m not sure this particular auto-flowering strain would be a good choice for someone seeking mind-bending buds for recreational use.
+For example the Blue Mazar produced really nice effects; it’s great for relaxation while allowing me to still be functional, but I’m not sure this particular auto-flowering strain would be a good choice for someone seeking mind-bending buds for recreational use.

 Bud Structure: If you’re looking for the most eye-catching buds that will win the next beauty contest, than autos are probably not for you.
 The buds I grew weren’t as sparkly as the best photoperiod strains, though they were still very pretty.
 They also seemed to have a slightly different structure than most photo plants; they generally had more and larger sugar leaves (which I assume helps the plant grow vegetatively even while it’s making buds) but that makes them look leafier than photoperiod buds.

 No Control Over When Flowering Begins: I didn’t like the lack of control caused by the auto-flowering trait.
 For example I had to toss one of my plants because it didn’t auto, and I believe that lowered my final yields because there was a “hole” in the canopy I’d created, so that extra light was being wasted.
-With photoperiod plants, you can get all the plants to flower exactly when you want, even if they’re different ages or sizes, so that particular problem could never happen in a photoperiod grow.
+With photoperiod plants, you can get all the plants to flower exactly when you want, even if they’re different ages or sizes, so that particular problem wouldn’t happen in a photoperiod grow.

 Training – Any LST Happens in the Flowering Stage: After week 3 the plants had buds growing on them, so when it came time to do a training/bending session, I was worried about bumping into or crushing buds while I was trying to bend the stems.
 It worked out okay in the end, and I’m very happy with the results, but the whole time I felt like I was actively trying to avoid injuring any of the fledgling buds.
 It felt stressful.
 I like how with a photoperiod plant you do your training in the vegetative stage, when the plant is hardy and almost impossible to truly injure.
 You can drop your light on a photoperiod plant in the vegetative stage and it will recover just fine, but with the autos I felt I had to be a lot more gentle when it came to training.
 Many growers recommend that you shouldn’t train autos, and should just let them grow naturally, and I do believe that would have made things a lot easier, although it would probably lower the final yields.
+Next time I grow auto-flowering plants, I plan on topping them.

 Light – If I could do it again, I’d get a 250W HPS light with a bigger reflector and separate ballast.
 I originally wanted a 250W HPS with a wing reflector, but I couldn’t find exactly what I was looking for in my price range.
 I ended up getting this 250W with built-in ballast, and it’s convenient because it’s plug-and-play, but it has a reduced light footprint compared to a dedicated reflector.
 In other words, a wider reflector would create a bigger area that has usable light.
 I think the buds on the edges of this grow would have gotten more light if I’d used a wider reflector.
 I also think it might have been a little cooler in the tent if the ballast could be kept outside the grow area.
 Still, I am very impressed with this light and I don’t plan to trade it in or buy a new one.
 The built-in reflector, and the temps were completely adequate for my needs.